 1. Establish a Living Trust

-When the grantor passes away, the assets in the trust are not part of their personal estate, so they don’t go through the probate process.
-Instead, a successor trustee distributes the assets directly to the beneficiaries according to the trust’s instructions.
-This process is quicker, more private, and often less costly than probate.
-By setting up and properly funding a trust, you can ensure that your estate is handled efficiently and according to your wishes without court involvement.
+A living trust allows your assets to bypass probate.
+When you pass away, a successor trustee distributes assets directly to your beneficiaries according to your instructions.
+This approach is faster, more private, and often less costly than probate.
+Properly funding the trust is essential to ensure your estate is handled efficiently without court involvement.

 2. Use Beneficiary Designations